 Last weekend, I was at the London Vegan Festival and yesterday, I headed to the Wimbledon Park Food Festival, which is part of the Fantastic British Food Festivals.

 The small, family-friendly festival costs just £1 to enter and is on over the whole August Bank Holiday weekend.

 The relatively small festival features local and regional produce stalls, as well as cookery talks and demos and children’s cookery workshops.
 There was also children’s facepainting, which was a sweet touch!

-Matt went for the Masala Chip Wrap.
+My friend went for the Masala Chip Wrap.
 I tried one of the chips on their own and they were insanely good.
 The cheesy, spicy chip wrap was deliciously indulgent!

 We then treated ourselves to fruit sorbet for dessert.
 Nom!

 Being a small festival, we didn’t come home with as many goodies as usual.
 However, we did pick up some Burrow Hill sparkling cider, some still lemonade and ginger lemonade from Gran Stead’s Ginger Co, and some pickled cauliflower and pickled red onion from Little Batch Pickles.